-In this scenario, each license server instance (1madmin or 1mgrd, vendor daemon, license file, and other files) is located on a separate system.
+In this scenario, each license server instance (lmadmin or lmgrd, vendor daemon, license file, and other files) is located on a separate system.
 Each system serves licenses just for its vendor daemon and runs its own local copy of the license server manager.
 Figure 18-1 shows this arrangement.